khudgins/documentation/agent/proxy/registration.rst

    :align: center

 Find the agent proxy in the list that you wish to deactivate.
-Proxies are listed here with their enStratus numeric ID (the ``ID`` column) and the unique ID that you configured the agentproxy with (the ``Proxy ID`` column).
+Proxies are listed here with their Enstratius numeric ID (the ``ID`` column) and the unique ID that you configured the agentproxy with (the ``Proxy ID`` column).
 If you registered the proxy using an arbitrary IP:port, that will be listed in the ``Address`` column.
-If you registered the proxy using a enStratus-managed server, that server ID will be listed in the ``Server`` column.
+If you registered the proxy using a Enstratius-managed server, that server ID will be listed in the ``Server`` column.

 Once you have decided which agent proxy to deregister, click on ``actions``